 Research in bioinformatics and computational biology is attempting to solve biological and biomedical problems in academia and the commercial sector.
 Progress in information technology and a rather wide computer science knowledge base are helping to advance this research in conjunction with biologists and biomedical researchers bringing such problems to the forefront.

-This course is the first of two courses intended as vehicles for students to understand and assimilate the theoretical nature and purpose of research in bioinformatic-related topics.
+This course is the first of two courses intended as vehicles for students to understand and assimilate the theoretical nature and purpose of research in bioinformatics-related topics.
 Seminal articles (historically relevant and more recent ones) in various bioinformatic topics will be assigned for students to read and lead a discussion in class.
 Additionally, leading researchers from academia and industry will participate in the student’s learning process with lectures.
 Discussion of the articles and the researchers’ lectures will demonstrate, at different levels, the common theme of bioinformatics, namely, that computer hardware and software are only tools in solving problems and not the solutions.

 Policies and Procedures

 Please be aware of the following linked policies and procedures.
 Note that in individual courses instructors will have stipulations specific to their course.